Why Does My Sink Smell?

 Check The U-Bend

 If these methods do not resolve the issue, it may be that there is a blockage in the U-Bend of your sink.
-U-bend traps, or waste pipes, are found underneath the plug hole of bathroom basins, kitchen sinks, and baths.
+U-bend traps, or waste pipes, are found underneath the plug hole of bathroom basins and baths.
 A U-Bend waste tube is usually filled with water to prevent drain odours from escaping.
 The easiest way to clear an obstructed U-Bend is to remove any blockages from it.
 This can be done by carefully removing the u-bend pipe using a wrench and emptying the containing water.
 With the aid of a wire brush and a flush of warm water any remaining residue can be easily swept away.

 How to Prevent Your Sink Smelling